seo keywords for travel agencies

 keywords for travel agencies

-This is not set in stone, though, as every searcher is unique.
-Each keyword phrase or search term will be distinct, at least up to a point.
-Some keyword variations do exist where there’s some difference in how they are laid out.
+However, this is not set in stone, as every user is unique.
+Each keyword phrase or search term will be distinct, at least to some extent.
+You may find search queries that aren’t geographically pinned down; these are called generic keywords.

 • Discounted tour packages